 - We continue to invest in water sensitive urban design infrastructure.
-We've built over 200 raingardens, including 15 new raingardens since 2018. - We met our interim target for total nitrogen removal from stormwater and are on track to exceed our 2027/28 target. - We developed the Fishermans Bend Water Sensitive City Strategy with the Victorian Government, City of Melbourne, South East Water and Melbourne Water.
-It aims to reduce the impact of flooding, clean stormwater before it enters the bay and provide a climate-resilient water supply for the community. - We invested in building the Alma Park stormwater harvesting scheme, which can provide 16 megalitres of clean stormwater yearly to irrigate the gardens.
+We've built over 200 raingardens, including 15 new raingardens and the Alma Park stormwater harvesting scheme since 2018. - We met our interim target for total nitrogen removal from stormwater and are on track to exceed our 2027/28 target. - We developed the Fishermans Bend Water Sensitive City Strategy with the Victorian Government, City of Melbourne, South East Water and Melbourne Water.
+It aims to reduce the impact of flooding, clean stormwater before it enters the bay and provide a climate-resilient water supply for the community. - We invested in building the Alma Park Stormwater harvesting scheme, which can provide 16 megalitres of clean stormwater yearly to irrigate the gardens.
 It also removes 78 kilograms of nitrogen, 13 kilograms of phosphorus and 8,772 kilograms of total suspended solids from stormwater yearly.